 ♬ original sound - BANISH

-There's been 3 cases of granulomas which is a type of skin inflammation that occurred after getting professional microneedling done at a med spa and applying the same serum.
+There's been 3 cases of granulomas which is a type of skin inflammation that occurred after getting professional microneedling done at a med spa with the same serum applied.
 The study concluded a fragrance or preservative component of the serum most likely caused the negative reaction.

 More isn't always better.
 In fact, microneedling too often is probably one of the most common microneedling mistakes that can worsen your results.